An Overview of Tivicay (Dolutegravir)

 Take dolutegravir according to your health care provider's instructions.

-Always take dolutegravir in combination with other anti-HIV medicines.
+Always take dolutegravir in combination with other HIV medicines.

-If you take too much dolutegravir, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much dolutegravir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take dolutegravir, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)

-Take the missed dose as soon as you remember it.
-But if it is within 4 hours of your next dose, skip the missed dose and just take your next dose at the regular time.
+If you miss a dose of dolutegravir, take the missed dose as soon as you remember it.
+But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 What Side Effects Can Dolutegravir Cause?